Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ```bash
 # ip addr show
 ```
-- After you know the IP address launch Putty from your main PC
+- Use the IPv4 address listed (usually something like 192.168.x.x or 10.x.x.x) to access the device via SSH with PuTTY from your PC)

 ![putty](Images/Putty.png)
-- Put the IP address in the apropriate field and launch.
 - *I saved my IP address into my Putty to allow me to have ease of access.

 ## Step 5 (Updating Raspberry Pi Software)